qdev89/StellaRougeGame/README.md

   - Game balance and tuning with comprehensive balance configuration system
   - Bug fixing and optimization with debug tools
   - Visual polish with enhanced particle effects and animations
+  - Tutorial and help system implementation
+    - In-game tutorial for new players
+    - Contextual tips system for gameplay advice
+    - Comprehensive help scene with game mechanics explanation
   - Final documentation with player guide and release notes
   - Release preparation with build scripts and package management
 - **Phase 3.2**: Content expansion and unique systems